 6. Prepare for moving day and beyond.

-Moving day can be stressful, especially because you will be in charge of getting the furniture and other items from your loved one’s home before they arrive from the hospital.
+No matter what the situation, moving can be stressful, especially because you may be in charge of getting the furniture and other items from your loved one’s previous residence before they transition from the hospital to the senior living community.

 Hire helping hands, if possible.

 Work closely with your senior living community to find vetted senior moving companies that can make the process as easy as possible for you.
-Remember, you don’t need to prepare your loved one’s home for sale or empty everything out at this time.
-Instead, you just need to prepare their new home in the senior living community to feel welcoming and cozy, filled with furniture, art, and things they love.
+Remember, you don’t need to prepare your loved one’s house for sale or empty everything out at this time.
+Instead, just focus on preparing your loved one’s senior living apartment to feel welcoming and comfortable.

 Know what to expect after the move.

 The first day at a senior living community is busy, but it doesn’t have to feel overwhelming.
-When possible, work with your loved one so they know what to expect on that first day, as well as the reason why so many team members and residents are stopping by to say hello.
+When possible, work with your senior loved one so they know what to expect on that first day.

 Ease the transition by staying connected.